Appearance

 - Position Log — the individual positions inside a trade.

-- Order Execution — how one trade builds up to 12 (and up to 36) orders.
+- Order Execution — how one trade splits into layers and adaptive orders.